 A Last Chance Christmas

-It is part of the Sons of Chance #17 series and is a This western romance is a eARC edition that was published by Harlequin on November 18, 2014 and has 224 pages.
+It is part of the Sons of Chance #17 series and is a western romance that was published by Harlequin on November 18, 2014 and has 224 pages.

 Explore it on Goodreads or Amazon.